 First, we consider the scenario where there is skill transferability in the labour market.
 In this case, unskilled migrant women will serve as complements to skilled women in the domestic labour force.
 According to mainstream economic theory, they will be substitutes to unskilled women in the domestic labour force.
 However, considering the impact of migration on global care chains, unskilled migrant women engaging in paid care work will serve as substitutes to the unpaid work of domestic women.
 Additionally, in the scenario with skill transferability, skilled women will be substitutes to domestic skilled labour in general – not only to skilled women.

 Source: Own elaboration.

-Second, more realistically, we consider the scenario where there is no or incomplete skill transferability of the migrant labor force.
+Second, more realistically, we consider the scenario where there is no or incomplete skill transferability of the migrant labour force.
 Studies focusing specifically on medical professionals found that there is a skill depreciation among migrant workers (Allan and Aggergaard, 2003; Raghuram and Montiel, 2003).
 Highly skilled and educated migrants, usually have their skill and education level impaired by their lack of language knowledge, recognition of their educational achievements, as well as cultural shocks they receive in a new country.
-These barriers to integration in the domestic labor market are the reasons behind skilled labor accepting jobs that devalue and depreciate their skill level.
-Taking this into consideration when analyzing the behaviour of women migrants in the labor force, it becomes clear that when there is no or little skill transferability, even highly skilled and educated women work in paid care work and become part of global care chains.
+These barriers to integration in the domestic labour market are the reasons behind skilled labour accepting jobs that devalue and depreciate their skill level.
+Taking this into consideration when analyzing the behaviour of women migrants in the labour force, it becomes clear that when there is no or little skill transferability, even highly skilled and educated women work in paid care work and become part of global care chains.
 In this case, both unskilled and skilled migrant women are substitutes to female unpaid work in the receiving country.
-As such, existing economic models of labor movement are rendered lacking.
+As such, existing economic models of labour movement are rendered lacking.